mmadsen/experiment-classification/README.md

 ## Dependencies ##

-Requires user-defined functions for Apache Pig, accessible at [pig-udf-numerics](https://github.com/mmadsen/pig-udf-numerics).
+Requires custom written user-defined functions for Apache Pig, accessible at [pig-udf-numerics](https://github.com/mmadsen/pig-udf-numerics).

+Requires UDF's from the LinkedIn `DataFu` library, accessible at [DataFu](http://data.linkedin.com/opensource/datafu).

+Jar files for both as used in this analysis are also located in the `lib/` subdirectory.

 ## Raw Data Note ##